metinbicaksiz/thesisApp/README.md

 ---

 Feel free to explore the codebase and contribute to the project by submitting pull requests or raising issues.
-For any questions or support, please reach out to the repository maintainer.
+For any questions or support, please reach out.

 Happy coding! 🚀